Comprehensive Guide to Arm Anatomy: Parts, Names & Diagram

 The hand is what we use to grab and hold things.
 Humans and some animals like monkeys and koalas have hands with fingers and a thumb.

-Usually, there are five parts to our hand: four fingers and one thumb.
+Usually, our hand has five parts: four fingers and one thumb.
 Inside, 27 bones help the hand move.
 Some people might have a different number of tiny bones.

 The bigger bones in the middle connect the fingers to the wrist bones.
-Overall, our hands are made up of small and big bones that help us do lots of different things!
+Our hands are made up of small and big bones that help us do many different things!

 Hand Anatomy, Parts, Names & Diagram